Snarfbur/Snarfbur/README.md

 Switching first to Smalltalk and then to Java, I was responsible for a 4-8 developer team, moving to agile principles allready 2002.
 From 2010 to 2021 I was mainly working as a Business Analyst and Software Project Manager.

 ### What Else
-I'm a German, living in Germany, so english is a foreign language for me.
+I'm German, living in Germany, so english is a foreign language for me.
 Beeing a legastics makes correct writing not easier :-)

 As my Avatar you see a picture of my American Collie.